Next: , Previous: term_io, Up: Top

 %

-% Method 1 is useful for mapping a specific type to XML,
+% Method 1 is useful for mapping a specific type to XML, for example

 %

-% In both methods the XML document can be annotated with a stylesheet
+% In both methods, the XML document can be annotated with a stylesheet

 % reference.